KenyanOfficial/Jetpack/README.md

 **Note**: When a message is received/sent, due to signal sessions needing updating, the auth keys (`authState.keys`) will update.
 Whenever that happens, you must save the updated keys.
 Not doing so will prevent your messages from reaching the recipient & other unexpected consequences.
 The `useSingleFileAuthState` function automatically takes care of that, but for any other serious implementation -- you will need to be very careful with the key state management.

-## Listening to Connection Updates
+### ☊  Listening to Connection Updates

-Baileys now fires the `connection.update` event to let you know something has updated in the connection.
+Jetpack now fires the `connection.update` event to let you know something has updated in the connection.
 This data has the following structure:
 ``` ts
 type ConnectionState = {
 	/** connection is now open, connecting or closed */